Pokémon Legends: Z-A: Reception

-The game received "generally favorable" reviews according to the review aggregator website Metacritic.
-On OpenCritic, the game received a "Strong" approval rating from critics.
+The game received "generally favorable" reviews for the Switch 2 version and "mixed or average" reviews for the Switch version, according to the review aggregator website Metacritic.
+On OpenCritic, 65% of critics recommended the game.
 In Japan, four critics from Famitsu gave the game a total score of 35 out of 40.
 Alana Hagues of Nintendo Life praised the battles as well as the game's performance on Nintendo Switch 2, but she criticized the visuals for being "lifeless and flat".
 Hagues also felt that the game's Lumiose City setting was restrictive.
 Zackerie Fairfax writing for Dexerto stated that the game has good performance "but limited exploration and shallow side content", concluding the game to be "ok".